 • 302 page has been temporarily moved

-When you check the code of the page, you may find broken links and other problems that will prevent your customers and search engines from reaching the information on your web pages.
+When you check the page's code, you may find broken links and other problems to prevent your customers and search engines from reaching the information on your web pages.
 Broken links will cause a poor user experience and also cause indexing issues.

 10. Speed issues

 What I have found, many speed issues involved image sizes.
 Make sure you’re compressing your images to get them as small a possible without compromising quality.